KLRussell/Python-Update_SQL_TBL/README.txt

 	- Data will be exported into the '04_Preserve\Data_Locker_Export' directory of your script directory

-	- Tab 'Append_Details' show details of each tab for that day in the Locker
+	- Tab 'TAB_Details' show details of each tab for that day in the Locker